eduP2P/common/test_suite/README.md

 GitHub repository](https://github.com/eduP2P/common/issues/78).
 The
-following diagram shows that the solution causes the hole punching process to succeed, despite the pings being sent in the incorrect order and the some delay in the filtering script:
+following diagram shows that the solution causes the hole punching process to succeed, despite the pings being sent in the incorrect order and the delay in the filtering script:

 ``` mermaid
    sequenceDiagram